violet-php/streaming-json-encoder/README.md

 }
 ```

-It's also worth noting that the encoder also supports iterators for values.
+It's also worth noting that the encoder supports iterators for values.
+What's
-What's more, any closure passed to the encoder will also be called and the
+more, any closure passed to the encoder will also be called and the return value
-return value used as the value instead.
-The previous example could also be
+used as the value instead.
+The previous example could also be written as:
-written as:

 ```php
 <?php